 * Different legal notices on boot-up- Japan, US, World

-* The Japanese version has an advert for the X-55 Data Station (a karaoke/games console hybrid- here's some info and an advert) in its attract mode (which can be switched off), the US version has 'Winners Don't Do Drugs' and 'Recycle It, Don't Trash It!' adverts instead, and the World version has nothing.
+* The Japanese version has an advert for the X-55 Data Station (the karaoke / games console hybrid that the game began its life on- here's some info and an advert) in its attract mode (which can be switched off), the US version has 'Winners Don't Do Drugs' and 'Recycle It, Don't Trash It!' adverts instead, and the World version has nothing.

 * The Test Modes have different options: the Japanese one has an option for the X-55 Data Station advertisement, the US one has Play Price and Buy-In options, and the World one replaces those with individual coin chute options